cmmarellano/cmmarellano/README.md

-- 👋 Hi, I’m @cmmarellano
+- 👋 Hi, its @cmmarellano
-- 👀 I’m interested in GIS and Remote sensing environmental applications.
+- ✨ Mostly food and travel ..and pets with attitude
-- 🌱 I’m currently learning advanced Geoinformatics and data science techniques.
+- 🌱 My research interests are RS and GIS environmental applications.

 <!---  - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...   ---!>